Quickstart

 import axios from 'axios'

-Now you are able to access the SDK and all its functionality.
-We will move onto connecting to the KILT blockchain.
+Now, you can access the SDK and all its functionality.
+The next step is connecting to the KILT blockchain.

 Connect to the KILT Blockchain

-To perform operations that rely on the KILT blockchain, such as querying and verifying a credential, it's essential to connect to the KILT blockchain.
+To perform operations that rely on the KILT blockchain, such as querying and verifying a credential, you must first connect to the KILT blockchain.

-function, configure the SDK to connect to a KILT node using the Kilt.connect()
+Within the main function, configure the SDK to connect to a KILT node using the Kilt.connect() method:

 await Kilt.disconnect()

-Congratulations!
 You have connected to a KILT blockchain node.
-Let's now start querying some data from the chain!
+The next step is to start querying data from the blockchain.

 Query a KILT Identity

-), and using them to retrieve the KILT DID linked to it.
+The following code queries information related to a web3name (john_doe) and uses it to retrieve the KILT DID linked to it.

 // This function will throw if johnDoeOwner does not exist